OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/running-a-node.md

   - Defaults to `1`, cap on transaction fee (in ether) that can be sent via the RPC APIs (0 = no cap)
 - `--ipc.path`
-  - Filename for IPC socket/pipe within the datadir (explicit paths escape it) 🔉 Note that `IPC (Inter-Process Communication)` is not supported on the macOS yet, and hence, it will return connection refused if used
+  - Filename for IPC socket/pipe within the datadir (explicit paths escape it)
+  - 🔉 Note that `IPC (Inter-Process Communication)` is not supported on the macOS yet, and hence, it will return connection refused if used
-  🔉 Also note that this path is within the Docker container, you need to put it to the Docker mountpoint in order to use it
+  - 🔉 Also note that this path is within the Docker container, you need to put it to the Docker mount point in order to use it